A Deep Dive into Transmission Line Modeling with RLGC Parameters

 - W. R. Eisenstadt and Y. Eo, "S-parameter-based IC interconnect transmission line characterization," in IEEE Transactions on Components, Hybrids, and Manufacturing Technology, vol. 15, no. 4, pp. 483-490, Aug.
 1992.
 DOI: 10.1109/33.159877

 - David M. Pozar.
-Microwave engineering.
+Microwave engineering, 4th Edition.

 - Post link: https://triblemany.github.io/archives/afb86e77/transmission-line.html